RedisLabs/redislabs-docs/content/platforms/kubernetes/concepts/db-controller.md

       memorySize: 1GB
     ```

-    To create a REDB in a different namespace from your REC, you need to specify the cluster with `redisEnterpriseCluster` in the 'spec' section of your RedisEnterpriseDatabase custom resource.
+    To create a REDB in a different namespace from your REC, you need to specify the cluster with `redisEnterpriseCluster` in the `spec` section of your RedisEnterpriseDatabase custom resource.

         ```yaml
           redisEnterpriseCluster: